snakeying/flux-api-worker/README.md

 - Ensure all necessary environment variables are correctly set. ✅🔧
 - API keys should be kept secure and not exposed in client-side code. 🔒🙈
 - Images in KV storage have an expiration time (default 30 minutes), so save important images promptly. ⏳💾
-- If enabling prompt translation, ensure the external API is configured correctly. 🌐🔧
+- If the prompt optimization feature is enabled, please ensure the external API is configured correctly. 🌐🔧
 - When using streaming responses, make sure your client can properly handle Server-Sent Events. 🌊📡

 ## Troubleshooting 🔧🚑

 1. For unauthorized errors, check if the API key is correctly set and used. 🔑❓
 2. If image generation fails, verify that the Cloudflare API Token has the correct permissions. 🎟️🔍
-3. If prompt translation isn't working, confirm that `CF_IS_TRANSLATE` is set to 'true' and the external API configuration is correct. 🌐🔧
+3. If prompt optimization is not working, please ensure `PROMPT_OPTIMIZATION` is set to 'true' and the external API is properly configured. 🌐🔧
 4. For 404 errors, ensure you're accessing the correct endpoint path. 🔍🚷
 5. For other errors, check the Worker's logs for more detailed error information. 📋🔬